kangnam7654/AAAI22_ONE-SHOT_TALKING_FACE_GEN/README.md

 ---
 ## Note
-There are some omissions in `requirements.txt`, therefore I added what I installed you actual run
+There are some omissions in `requirements.txt`, therefore I added what I installed in actual run

 ## Phoneme extract tool
 → [Download Link](https://cmusphinx.github.io/wiki/phonemerecognition/)